ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/nginx-logs.md

 ---

-There's quite a log of attempted credential stealing (in addition to the previous):
+There's quite a lot of attempted credential stealing (in addition to the previous):

 ```javascript